 Electrical coupling ensures the heart’s electrical activity is synchronised.
 This is because when ions cause an action potential in one cell, it can spread to adjacent cells as ions will quickly diffuse through the gap junction down a large electrochemical gradient.
 This almost instantaneously evokes an action potential in the adjacent cell.
 This process is repeated across the entire ventricle, allowing the ventricle to contract synchronously.
 Gap junctions also ensure a unidirectional spread of the action potential, which means blood flows smoothly in one direction and ventricles are emptied properly.

-Phases of the Action Potential
+Phases of Ventricular Action Potentials

 Phase 4 – Baseline